ARCHER2-HPC/pe-scripts/README.md

 ## Archer2 Specific Information

-There are currently three additional branches in this repository:

-* cpe-aocc
-* cpe-cray
+There is an additional branch in this repository covering three programming environments on Archer2 (CRAYCLANG, GNU, and AOCC):

-* cpe-gnu
+* cse-develop

-with relevant changes for the given programming environment.
-Please commit any relevant updates to the appropriate branch (not the master).
-Comments for specific programming environments are also available in the separate branches.
+Please commit any relevant updates to this branch (not the master).
+A further tagged version is available for the standard releases available on the machine.

 ### Archer2 general comments